loppe35/PowderDispensing_and_Weighing_Module/README.md

-# Main Project: Powder Dispenser
+# Main Project: Powder Dispenser and Weighing Module

 ## Overview
 This repository houses the entire Powder Dispenser project, structured into [hardware](https://github.com/loppe35/PowderDispenser_BuildFiles.git) and [software](https://github.com/loppe35/PowderDispenser_FWSW.git) components.
 Each component is maintained in its own submodule to facilitate independent development and versioning.